APPENDICES

 .

-A Creole Olivier settled on the Upper German Coast in the late colonial period.
+A Creole Olivier settled on the Upper German Coast during the late colonial period.
 One of his sons settled on upper Bayou Lafourche and created a substantial progeny.
-Some of his descendants married Acadians:
+Many of his descendants married Acadians, and some of them moved to the western prairies after the War of 1861-65:

 Descendants of François OLIVIER (c1737-1787)

-François Olivier married Catherine Michel.
+François Olivier married Catherine Michel, place and date unrecorded.
 They were living at St.-Jean-Baptiste on the Upper German Coast in the early 1770s.
 Their daughter married into the Perieu family.
-Francois died at New Orleans in January 1787; he was 50 years old.
-One of his sons moved from the German Coast to upper Bayou Lafourche at the end of the colonial period.
+Francois died at New Orleans in January 1787, age 50.
+One of his sons moved from the German Coast to upper Bayou Lafourche at the end of the colonial period and created a vigorous family line.

 1